 The Kindergarten Expressive Language and Literacy Program (KELLP) is a language and literacy program for Year 2 Kindergarten students with significant expressive oral language delays.
 The focus of this program is the development of oral language, phonological awareness and literacy abilities within the framework of the Kindergarten program.
 KELLP teachers and Speech-Language Pathologists work collaboratively to individualize student oral language and early literacy programming.
 The program runs two sessions per year from September to January, and from February to June.
 It is an alternate week program with students continuing to attend their home school on the other week.
 KELLP staff will provide transition and capacity enhancement support back to home school, including specific recommendations for the receiving Teacher.
-Programs are offered in each of the three areas of the Halton District School Board.
-Class size is approximately 10 students and transportation is provided.
-Parent/guardian must be committed to their involvement in the program.
+Parent/Guardian must be committed to their involvement in the program.